juju/amulet/README.md

     amulet deployment

-Depending on the syntax and worflow for each function you can expect to provide either additional sub-commands, command-line flags, or a combination of the two.
+Depending on the syntax and workflow for each function you can expect to provide either additional sub-commands, command-line flags, or a combination of the two.

 Please refer to the Developer Documentation for a list of supported subcommands and the syntax to use each.